 Pool One is the furthest of the Weston Lawns lakes from the car park.
 Popular with carp anglers, it is known to hold commons and mirrors to 36lbs as well as ghost carp to 18lbs and grass carp to 6lbs.

-The fishery record for carp is held by a 36lb 8oz mirror whilst the largest to have come out so far in 2013 weighed in at 32lbs 4oz with several 20s having been caught.
+The fishery record for carp is held by a 36lb 8oz mirror whilst four fish which topped 30lbs had been taken by the beginning of July 2014 - the largest tipping the scales at 34lbs exactly.
+The largest fish to come out in 2013 weighed in at 32lbs 4oz with several 20s being caught.
 The largest to be taken in 2012 was a 32lb 8oz mirror which was caught in November by an angler fishing from Cabin One.

 In addition, perch to 5lbs 10oz and tench over 9lbs can be taken as well as bream to 12lbs and roach 2lbs.
 The tench favour ledgered luncheon meat whilst pellets are good for all species.

 Pool One is between six and seven feet deep throughout and many anglers fish boilies, luncheon meat or maggots either on the float, method or more traditional ledger tackle.
 The use of sweetcorn and a feeder is also popular whilst Weston Lawns own 'Central Tackle' boilies are becoming increasingly successful.

 A well tried technique is to fish tinned cubed cat or dog food over pellets, although once the fish are in the swim and feeding almost anything seems to work well.
 Popular pegs for carp anglers are near the old oak tree and those near the overhanging willow tree.
 Anglers tend to prefer to drop their baits near to the islands when fishing these pegs.